 "My father (Alex / Syd Brooks) lived in Pinewood Cottage with his parents.
 My Grandparents looked after Pinewood.
 They were Reg and Ann Brooks.
 At some point they moved into Pinewood itself, living on the first floor.
-My father died last year but I spoke to him at length in his last year and have quite a lot of information about his time in the lodge and in Pinewood.
+My father died in 2015 but I spoke to him at length in his last year and have quite a lot of information about his time in the lodge and in Pinewood.
 I had such fun as a boy there I just wish I could turn back the clock.

 "I am very interested in the comments by Christine, and especially Silvia Wright.
 How amazing there is a connection with Riga / Latvia and Pinewood.
 I have been there seven times and have several Latvian friends.
 Every time I get off the plane I feel at home.
 But Pinewood is perhaps the most special place in my life.
 How I miss it."
 [Feb 16]

 Advert is here

 The late Lional Parr told us that Lady Elphinstone's head gardener was Mr Southcott. xi08